MetaCredits/docs/README.md

-# ethdenver hackathon - MetaCred
+# ethdenver hackathon - MetaCredits

 MetaCred is a product designed to allow developers and end users with a 0 balance of any crypto currency to participate in the budding ethereum ecosystem.